Vyral/base-template/_posts/2018-06-04-a-great-example-of-how-we-are-able-to-help-buyers-in-any-situation.md

 Once I got to the building, I picked up the keys to the apartment we were going to look at and took a peek at the eighth floor on our way up.
 I ran down, knocked on the door, and saw an agent that I knew.

 She let me know the place was going on the market next week.
 I asked her if I could bring my buyers up to take a peek at it.
-She said sure, &nbsp;but she also said that we couldn’t write an offer on it right now because it wasn’t going on the market until the next week.
+She said sure,  but she also said that we couldn’t write an offer on it right now because it wasn’t going on the market until the next week.

 {% include pullquote.html %}